-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE is hereby given that the annual general and special meeting (the "Meeting") of the shareholders of BeMetals Corp. (the "Corporation"), will be held at Suite 3123, 595 Burrard Street, Vancouver, British Columbia, V7X 1J1, on Monday, August 12, 2019 at 11:00 a.m. for the following purposes:
+NOTICE is hereby given that the annual general meeting (the "Meeting") of the shareholders of BeMetals Corp. (the "Corporation"), will be held at Suite 3123, 595 Burrard Street, Vancouver, British Columbia, V7X 1J1, on Tuesday, December 7, 2021 at 11:00 a.m. for the following purposes:

-- 1. To receive and consider the audited financial statements of the Corporation for the fiscal year ended December 31, 2018, together with auditor's report thereon. - 2.
-To re-appoint PricewaterhouseCoopers LLP as the auditor of the Corporation for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditor. - 3.
-To fix the number of directors for the ensuing year at five (5). - 4.
+- 1. To receive and consider the audited financial statements of the Corporation for the fiscal year ended December 31, 2020, together with auditor's report thereon. - 2.
+To appoint Davidson & Company LLP as the auditor of the Corporation for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditor. - 3.
+To fix the number of directors for the ensuing year at six (6). - 4.
 To elect directors for the ensuing year. - 5.
 To re-approve the Corporation's stock option plan. - 6.
-To approve the creation of a new control person. - 7.
 To transact such other business as may properly be transacted at such meeting or at any adjournment thereof.